jiangtao19890902/bigtangle/readme.md

  * BigTangle is a cryptocurrency network extending the directed acyclic graph with Markov Chain Monte Carlo (MCMC) as consensus algorithm and distributed Proof-of-Work.
- * Through the use of industry standard big data technology in conjunction with the parallelizable architecture, BigTangle sees itself as a successor to Bitcoin and Ethereum that blockchain and smart contract are BigTangle special use case.
+ * Through the use of industry standard big data technology in conjunction with the parallelizable architecture, BigTangle sees itself as a 1successor to Bitcoin and Ethereum that blockchain and smart contract are BigTangle special use case.
  * BigTangle focuses on economically important key use-cases.
 Custom token issuances, market, exchange, mining and contract are supported.
  * Key Feartures are: Ease of Use, Completely Feeless, Real-Time Confirmation, Infinite Scalability, Permissionless, Trustless, Decentralized, Distributed Proof of Work and Quantum Security.
   * https://bigtangle.net